 Training of substitute teachers is an integral part of the Northside ISD Substitute Teacher Program.
 In addition to the Orientation session, the Human Resources Department also provides on-going training for its substitute teachers.
 Completion of an eight-hour training program is required for substitutes who have no teaching experience.
+Training is required for anyone without any teaching experience or if the teaching experience is 5 years or older.
 This "core" program includes classroom management and discipline strategies, effective teaching practices, an overview of curriculum and instruction, and an introduction to special needs students and programs.